Semiparametric Causal Sufficient Dimension Reduction Of Multidimensional Treatments: Estimation and Implementation

+\begin{theorem} Let $\phi_0$ denote the influence function of the estimator $\beta$ obtained from the estimating equation $\mathbb{P}_n[\widetilde{U}(\beta^*, \eta_0)] = 0$.
+If $n^{\frac{1}{4}+\epsilon}(\widehat{\eta} - \eta_0)$ is bounded in probability for some $\epsilon > 0$, then the influence function corresponding to the estimator $\widehat{\beta}$ obtained from the estimating equation $\mathbb{P}_n[\widetilde{U}(\beta^*, \widehat{\eta})] = 0$ is the same as $\phi_0$.
+In other words, $\widehat{\beta}$ follows the same asymptotic properties as if we knew the true nuisance models. \end{theorem} The condition for the rate of convergence of nuisance models in Theorem~\ref{theom:convergence} is a sufficient condition and is potentially too conservative.
+In practice, we might be able to use models with the slower convergence rates, see \citep{Ed18} for more details. \citep{CR82Stone} provides a detailed analysis of the convergence rates of nonparametric models.

-In this section, we describe in detail our procedure for estimating $\beta^*$ by solving the empirical version of the estimating equation $\E[U(\beta^*)] = 0$, where $U(\beta^*)$ is given in (\ref{eqn:u-star}).
-In these procedures, we chose flexible kernel models based on the Epanechnikov kernel for all models except $\tilde{f}$, which was chosen to be parametric.
+.
+We now describe in detail our procedure for estimating $\beta$ by solving the empirical version of $\E[\widetilde{U}(\beta^*)] = 0$, where $\widetilde{U}(\beta^*)$ is given in (\ref{eqn:u-star}).
+In what follows, we assume the structural dimension $d$, i.e. the cardinality of the range of $g(; \beta)$, is known; we provide a discussion on choosing the structural dimension at the end of this section.